-42. Acceptance.-The buyer is deemed to have accepted the goods when he intimates to the seller, that he has accepted them, or when the goods have been delivered to him and he does any act in relation to them which is inconsistent with the ownership of the seller, or when, after the lapse of a reasonable time, he retains the goods without intimating to the seller that he has rejected them.
+43. Acceptance.- The buyer is deemed to have accepted the goods when he intimates to the seller, that he has accepted them, or when the goods have been delivered to him and he does any act in relation to them which is inconsistent with the ownership of the seller, or when, after the lapse of a reasonable time he retains the goods without intimating to the seller that he has rejected them.

-43. Buyer not bound to return rejected goods.- Unless otherwise agreed, where goods are delivered to the buyer and he refuses to accept them, having the right so to do, he is not bound to return them to the seller, but it is sufficient if he intimates to the seller that he refuses to accept them.
+44. Buyer not bound to return rejected goods.- Unless otherwise agreed, where goods are delivered to the buyer and he refuses to accept them, having the right so to do, he is not bound to return them to the seller, but it is sufficient if he intimates to the seller that he refuses to accept them.

-44. Liability of buyer for neglecting or refusing delivery of goods.- When the seller is ready and willing to deliver the goods and requests the buyer to take delivery, and the buyer does not within a reasonable time after such request take delivery of the goods, he is liable to the seller for any loss occasioned by his neglect or refusal to take delivery, and also for a reasonable charge for the care and custody of the goods :

-Provided that nothing in this section shall affect the rights of the seller where the neglect or refusal of the buyer to take delivery amounts to a repudiation of the contract.
+45. Liability of buyer for neglecting or refusing delivery of goods.- When the seller is ready and willing to deliver the goods and requests the buyer to take delivery, and the buyer does not within a reasonable time after such request take delivery of the goods, he is liable to the seller for any loss occasioned by his neglect or refusal to take delivery, and also for a reasonable charge for the care and custody of the goods: Provided that nothing in this section shall affect the rights of the seller where the neglect or refusal of the buyer to take delivery amounts to a repudiation of the contract.

-CHAPTER V RIGHTS OF UNPAID SELLER AGAINST THE GOODS
+CHAPTER V RIGHT OF UNPAID SELLER AGAINST THE GOODS

-45. "Unpaid seller" defined.-(1) The seller of goods is deemed to be an "unpaid seller" within the meaning of this Act-
+46. "Unpaid seller" defined.- (1) The seller of goods is deemed to be an "unpaid seller" within the meaning of this Act-

-(a) when the whole of the price has not been paid or tendered ;

-(b) when a bill of exchange or other negotiable instrument has been received as conditional payment, and the condition on which it was received has not been fulfilled by reason of the dishonour of the instrument or otherwise.

-(2) In this Chapter, the term "seller" includes any person who is in the position of a seller, as, for instance, and agent of the seller to whom the bill of lading has been indorsed, or a consignor or agent who has himself paid, or is directly responsible for, the price.
+- (1) when the whole of the price has not been paid or tendered; - (2) when a bill of exchange or other negotiable instrument has been received as conditional payment, and the condition on which it was received has not been fulfilled by reason of the dishonor of the instrument or otherwise.
+In this Chapter, the term "seller" includes any person who is in the position of a seller, as, for instance, an agent of the seller to whom the bill of lading has been endorsed, or a consignor or agent who has himself paid, or is directly responsible for, the price.

-46. Unpaid seller's rights.-(1) Subject to the provisions of this Act and of any law for the time being in force, notwithstanding that the property in the goods may have passed to the buyer, the unpaid seller of goods, as such, has by implication of law-
+47. Unpaid seller's rights.- (1) Subject to the provisions of the Act and of any law for the time being in force, notwithstanding that the property in the goods may have passed to the buyer, the unpaid seller of goods, as such, has by implications of law-

-(a) a lien on the goods for the price while he is in possession of them ;

-(b) in case of the insolvency of the buyer a right of stopping the goods in transit after he has parted with the possession of them ;

-(c) a right of re-sale as limited by this Act.

-(2) Where the property in goods has not passed to the buyer, the unpaid seller has, in addition to his other remedies, a right of withholding delivery similar to and co-extensive with his rights of lien and stoppage in transit where the property has passed to the buyer.
+- (1) alien on the goods for the price while he is in possession of them; - (2) in case of the insolvency of the buyer a right of stopping the transit he parted. a right of re-sale as limited by this Act. - (3) | Where the property in goods has not passed to the buyer, the unpaid seller has, in addition to his other remedies, a right of withholding delivery similar to and co-extensive with his rights of lien and stoppage in transit where the property has passed to the buyer.
+Unpaid Seller's Lien possession of the goods as agent or bailee for the buyer.

-Unpaid seller's Lien

-47. Seller's lien.-(1) Subject to the provisions of this Act, the unpaid seller of goods who is in possession of them is entitled to retain possession of them until payment or tender of the price in the following cases, namely :-
+48. Seller's lien.- (1) Subject to the provisions of this Act, the unpaid seller of goods who is in possession of them is entitled to retain possession of them until payment or tender of the price in the following cases, namely:-